 The first section of a resume is the resume profile.
 For an internal role, this section should summarize your current role at the company and your professional background while highlighting why you're interested in the new position and the reasons you think you'd fit the role.

 To focus more on growth, write a resume objective.
-But, if you've had a longer career and want to emphasize achievements, a professional summary is a great option too.
+But, if you've had a longer career and want to emphasize achievements, a professional summary is a better option.

 Example resume objective for an internal position resume: